There are Several Ways to Get SketchUp

 Downloading SketchUp

-Get SketchUp by using one of the options cited above.
+Get SketchUp by selecting one of the paid options cited above.

 Much of the information that follows on this page applies only to the paid desktop versions of SketchUp.
 You can skip down to more information about the Free web version if you're strictly interested in using that version.